jmoore2081/smackgrc/src/pages/requirements/index.md

         * Additionally it is important to track the monitoring of POS devices for tampering.
-This can be a monumental task and difficult to manage, but can be monitored easily using SMACK and Quick Base (Functionality coming soon, or quickly build your own)
+This can be a monumental task and difficult to manage, but can be monitored easily using SMACK GRC

         * Powerful, dynamic multi-dimensional reporting.
-Pre-built dashboards and reports, see standing of controls by location, regulatory requirement, vendor profile, system profile, OU profile, control domain, etc. Build you own custom reports
+Pre-built dashboards and reports, see standing of controls by location, regulatory requirement, vendor or system profile, control domain, etc. Build you own custom reports

-        * Fully customizable.
+        * Fully configurable.
 Each organization has different needs when it comes to controls management.
 It is easy to add new fields, add to or change the functionality according to your organizations' needs
       title: PCI DSS